cas-e/FoodTruckProject/README.md

 ## Lessons Learned

-The simple data processing tasks like "average" and "sum" over collections can be straight-forwardly calculated using Java 8's lambdas and streams.
+Tasks like "average" and "sum" over collections can be straight-forwardly calculated using Java 8's lambdas and streams.
 The code in this project uses:

 ~~~
 public int topRating(FoodTruck[] trucks) {